 Just look for our trailer parked about 50ft from the exit point.
 Because this is a “no touch” year our staff can’t help you out of the river.

-Just carry your tube or kayak to the trailer where you’ll receive a Taxi Voucher to take you back to your car.
+Just carry your tube to the trailer where you’ll receive a Taxi Voucher to take you back to your car.

 Golden Triangle Taxi is our transportation provider and you can download their app (GTT) or call 519 740-2222.
 Currently, to protect you it's limited to 3 people per taxi with all windows down.
 There is a plexiglass divider between the front and rear seats.
 We have pre-paid your taxi costs.
 The driver will not ask for payment.